fangq/mcx/mcxlab/README.txt

                                  by srcpos, srcpos+srcparam1(1:3) and srcpos+srcparam2(1:3)
-                       'pattern' - a 3D quadrilateral pattern illumination, same as above, except srcparam1(4) and srcparam2(4) specify the pattern array x/y dimensions, and srcpattern is a pattern array, valued between [0-1].
+                       'pattern' - a 3D quadrilateral pattern illumination, same as above, except srcparam1(4) and srcparam2(4) specify the pattern array x/y dimensions, and srcpattern is a floating-point pattern array, with values between [0-1].
+                       'pattern3d' - a 3D illumination pattern. srcparam1{x,y,z} defines the dimensions,
+                                 and srcpattern is a floating-point pattern array, with values between [0-1].
                        'fourier' - spatial frequency domain source, similar to 'planar', except the integer parts of srcparam1(4) and srcparam2(4) represent the x/y frequencies; the fraction part of srcparam1(4) multiplies